Daphne van Domselaar: Senior career

 Daphne van Domselaar saving a Tottenham Hotspur free kick against Aston Villa, 21 October 2023; Aston Villa 2 - 4 Tottenham Hotspur.

 Van Domselaar started her professional career with FC Twente in the 2017–18 season.
 In the first two seasons she was reserve goalkeeper behind Nicky Evrard.
 She made her debut in the Eredivisie on 22 December 2017 in the match against Heerenveen, when after 20 minutes Evrard was shown a red card.
 From the 2019–20 season, Van Domselaar was FC Twente's first-choice goalkeeper.

 Her first trainer at FC Twente, Tommy Stroot, called her a “pure natural talent”.
 After the UEFA Women's Euro 2022 championship, various foreign clubs were interested in Van Domselaar, but she decided to stay with FC Twente for the 2022–23 season.
 She did say that she hoped for a transfer to “a very nice club outside the Netherlands” in 2023.
 At the end of 2022, she was the only Eredivisie player included in The Guardian's annual list of the 100 best female football players in the world.

 On 16 June 2023, Women's Super League club Aston Villa announced the signing of Van Domselaar on a three-year deal until 2026.
 In March 2024, Van Domselaar underwent surgery on her hip, and would miss the remainder of the WSL season.

 On 31 July 2024, it was announced that Arsenal had signed Van Domselaar after triggering a substantial buyout clause in her Villa contract.
 On 9 March 2025, Arsenal were knocked out of the FA Cup quarterfinals against Liverpool, after an unfortunate own goal from Van Domselaar.
-After suffering a concussion from the FA cup match against Liverpool Van Domselaar missed Arsenal’s next two matches.
+After suffering a concussion from the FA cup match against Liverpool Van Domselaar missed Arsenal's next two matches.
 She returned to the squad against Liverpool in their league match, keeping a clean sheet in a 4-0 Arsenal win.
+She won the 2026 WSL Save of the Season award for a save she made during a win over Brighton.

+Alongside her football career, she has studied for a Certificate in Football Psychology at the Professional Footballers' Association business school.